John III Sobieski: Battle of Vienna

 The war against the Ottomans was not yet over, and Sobieski continued the campaign with the Battle of Párkány on 7–9 October.
-After early victories, the Polish found themselves a junior partner in the Holy League, gaining no lasting territorial or political rewards.
+After early victories, the Poles found themselves a junior partner in the Holy League, gaining no lasting territorial or political rewards.
 The prolonged and indecisive war also weakened Sobieski's position at home.
-For the next four years Poland would blockade the key fortress at Kamenets, and Ottoman Tatars would raid the borderlands.
+For the next four years, Poland would blockade the key fortress at Kamenets, and Ottoman Tatars would raid the borderlands.
 In 1691, Sobieski undertook another expedition to Moldavia, with slightly better results, but still with no decisive victories.

 Later years and death

 Although the King spent much time on the battlefields, which could suggest a good state of health, towards the end of his life he became seriously and increasingly ill.

 King John III Sobieski died in Wilanów, Poland on 17 June 1696 from a sudden heart attack.
-His wife, Marie Casimire Louise, died in 1716 in Blois, France, and her body was returned to Poland.
+His wife, Marie Casimire d'Arquien, died in 1716 in Blois, France, and her body was returned to Poland.
 They are interred together in Wawel Cathedral, Kraków, although his heart is interred separately in the Church of the Transfiguration in Warsaw, Poland.
-He was succeeded by Augustus II.
+He was succeeded by Augustus II the Strong.